- Home

 As stated by Age UK: “Rather than considering older adults to be past the point of reaping the benefits [of physical activity], research concludes that there’s no section of the population in which it is more worthwhile and necessary to promote physical activity.”

-If you’ve never been particularly active or are out of shape, it’s easy to feel daunted at the idea of introducing exercise to your daily life.
+If you’ve never been particularly active or are out of shape, it’s easy to feel daunted by the idea of introducing regular exercise.
 But, be gentle with yourself and go at your own pace.
 Remember, it only takes a small amount of physical activity to have a big impact on your quality of life.

 Investing in your physical and psychological health in your 50s and 60s is one of the most rewarding gifts you can give yourself.
 It’s not just about adding years to your life – it’s about adding life to your years.

-For more inspiration, head over to the fitness and exercise section of our website.
-Here you’ll find everything from different types of walks to try to tips for maintaining flexibility.
+For more inspiration, head over to our fitness and exercise section.
+Here, you’ll find everything from different types of walks to try to tips for maintaining flexibility.

-Or you may like to read Jacqueline’s story; she aims to empower women of all ages to build strength and confidence through exercise.
+Or why not read Jacqueline’s story?
+She aims to empower women of all ages to build strength and confidence through exercise.

 Have you tried incorporating strength and balance training into your lifestyle?
 What benefits have you experienced?
 We’d love to hear from you in the comments below!